synthicyde/ikes-nest/README.md

 In the current version, this is mainly used for quick links to some of the most accessed articles on the Care site.
 These are common articles that are pulled for cases most often.
 I put them in an extension to make it easy to access.

 ## How to install
-Installation is really easy.
+The most recent LTS version can be found on the Chrome Store [here](https://chrome.google.com/webstore/detail/ikes-nest/lkeijgbjmgoljickagjpelnfchepignn).

+To download nightly builds:
-1. Download the repo under releases
+1. Download the latest zip under releases
 2. Unzip into a folder
 3. In Chrome, navigate to [chrome://extensions/](chrome://extensions/)
 4. Turn Developer Mode on by selecting the toggle on the top right